ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 HB Z6/Z7
 ^^^^^^^^
-The Z6 and Z7 are very similar boards differing in the display connector used and the provision on the Z7 to turn off 3V3 power to the display controller.
+The Z6 and Z7 are very similar boards differing in the display connector used.
+All versions of the  Z7 board have the provision to turn off 3V3 power to the display controller; this feature is absent on version 6.1 of the Z6, but has been introduced as of version 6.3, along with the ability to control the clock enable and PMIC wake signals.
 Both boards are intended to drive an S1D13541 small display controller which is bonded to the display itself.
 The board has a TI PMIC and a 128B EEPROM for storing power supply calibration data.
 The VCOM DAC in the PMIC is used to set the VCOM value for the display.
 The Z7 board is used to drive the Type-19 “Bracelet display” and the Z6 is used to drive all other Plastic Logic small displays.

 HB Z1.3